 All employees of charter schools, and school volunteers who work with students, shall be fingerprinted and have a criminal background check conducted by the Arizona Department of Public Safety and the FBI.
-Fingerprinting must be completed by Great Hearts Human Resources.
-We will announce at least one day at the beginning of each school year when a Great Hearts Lead Office staff member will come to campus to fingerprint all new volunteers or potential volunteers.
+Fingerprinting must be completed by the academy.
+Fingerprinting will be offered several times during the school year.
+At least one session will be held at the beginning of the school year.
+An academy office staff member will fingerprint all new volunteers or potential volunteers.
 If you are dedicated to working this year with students as a chaperone, lunch assistant, playground monitor, tutor, office volunteer, or for any other purpose, we encourage you to attend the group fingerprinting day.
 At other times during the year, new volunteers may contact Great Hearts Human Resources - 602-438-7045, option 7, to make arrangements to have the required fingerprinting completed.